The Neural Moving Average Model for Scalable Variational Inference of State Space Models: The Neural Moving Average Model

-In the scalar case above it was important to allow complex dependencies \emph{between} $z^{\text{out}}_i$ values.
+In the scalar case it was important to allow complex dependencies \emph{between} $z^{\text{out}}_i$ values.
 Now we must also allow dependencies \emph{within} each $z^{\text{out}}_i$ vector.
-To do so we adapt the coupling layers approach of \citep{Dinh:2016}.
+To do so we use \emph{coupling layers} as in \citet{Dinh:2016}.

 We use an extra $k$ subscript to denote the $k$th component of a vector e.g.~$z^{\text{in}}_{ik}$.
 We select some $a \approx d/2$.
 For $k \leq a$, we take $\mu_{ik}=0$ and $\sigma_{ik}=1$, so that $z^{\text{out}}_{ik}=z^{\text{in}}_{ik}$.
 For $k > a$, we compute $\mu_{ik}$ and $\sigma_{ik}$ using a CNN, modifying the scalar case as follows.
 Now row $i$ of $h^1$ is a transformation of $z^{\text{in}}_{i-\ell{:}i-1}$ (the $\ell$ vectors preceding $z^{\text{in}}_i$), and also $z^{\text{in}}_{ik}$ for $k \leq a$ (the part of $z^{\text{in}}_{i}$ not being modified).
 The output $h^n$ is now a tensor of dimension $(T,d-a,2)$ containing $\mu_{ik}$ and $\sigma_{ik}$ values for $k>a$.